Policy last updated

 There are 2 consent processes included in the program:

 - written consent collected via the Smile Squad consent form prior to a dental examination.
-This will be included as part of a consent pack that will be provided to all students
+A link to an electronic consent form will be provided to all students.
+Schools may also request paper-based consent forms if preferred

 - verbal consent sought from parents/carers (usually via telephone) or from the students themselves for any follow-up treatment at the end of the dental examination.